Program Details

 - Time: Classes are offered on Monday and Thursday.
 Times vary based on program:

-- Spiritual Friendship: 6:00-7:30pm on Monday Nights
+- The Art of Spiritual Friendship: 6:00-7:30pm on Thursday Nights

-- Church Planting and Revitalization: 6:30-9:30pm on Monday Nights
+- Church Planting and Revitalization (CPR): 6:30-9:30pm on Monday Nights

 - Registration: Registration for the following school year is open from May to August.